tmaric/TwoPhaseFlow/run/rhoVoF/README.md

 benchmark cases for verification

-NOTE: the cyclic BC for interIsoFoam has not solved util OpenFOAM-V2212.
+NOTE: the cyclic BC for interIsoFoam has not been solved until OpenFOAM-V2212.
 To not pollute the origin codes in OpenFOAM, we modified the BC handling only in TwoPhaseFlow.
-We configured the cases so that interFlow works same as interIsoFoam to avoid the cyclic BC problem of default interIsoFoam in OpenFOAM.
+We configured the cases so that interFlow works the same as interIsoFoam to avoid the cyclic BC problem of default interIsoFoam in OpenFOAM.

 ## cyclicBC_debug_case2D